 It's a picture, done by an artist from Haida Gwai, of Raven Stealing The Light.
 Ever since we traveled there,back in 1992, I've had a fondness for the trickster Raven.
 The legends and mythology of the Haida are rich, colourful and entertaining.About Me

 Youngest of five children and only boy; my sisters always told me I was spoiled.

 I've lived in southern Alberta all my life and I can't imagine not seeing those lovely Rocky Mountains only a couple of hours away.

 After working steadily since 1976, I now work part time (31 hours/week) and spend more time doing things that make me smile.
 Playing games, hiking in the mountains, watching old television shows on DVD, playing golf and especially just spending time with my wife.

 Oh, and drinking beer.
 Yeah, drinking beer is good too.

 When not playing games, I'd like to travel.
-We've only managed to get to Europe for a 3 week trip to Wales and Scotland and Normandy, but we plan to return and spend more time.
-Perhaps when we retire!
+We've only managed to get to Europe for a 3 week trip to Wales and Scotland and Normandy, but we plan to return this summer and spend a little Tim.
 Hawaii is a favourite winter destination.
 We've been to the Big Island ,to Maui and to Kauai and love the land, the climate and the people.